Gotta Get Away (The Offspring song)

 "Gotta Get Away" is a song by American rock band the Offspring.
 It is the fourth track and third single from their breakthrough album, Smash (1994).
 The song was a modest hit in several countries and peaked at No. 6 on the US Billboard Modern Rock Tracks chart.
 "Gotta Get Away" was inspired by an early track, "Cogs", written while the band was still named Manic Subsidal.
 Although the song was a big hit, it did not reach the heights nor achieve the popularity, success, airplay, or sales of the album's previous singles "Come Out and Play" and "Self Esteem".

 The song has two single covers.
 The first, the cover for the CD single, depicts a skeleton in the same style as the previous singles from Smash: "Come Out and Play" and "Self Esteem".
 The second, the cover for the 7-inch vinyl, shows the actor from the video standing outside the coliseum, his eyes covered by the song title.
 The song also appears as the same numbered track on the Offpsring's Greatest Hits (2005).

-Composition
+Composition and lyrics

-Gotta Get Away is described as a punk rock, alternative rock and grunge song.
+"Gotta Get Away" has been described as a punk rock, alternative rock and power pop song.

-Content

 The lyrics refer to the pressure that lead singer Dexter Holland was under to finish the album on time.
 He told Rolling Stone:

 We were at Track Record Studios in North Hollywood with [producer] Thom Wilson, and we were writing up to the last minute.
 We didn’t have a lot of time to finish the record and we didn’t have a lot of money. [...]
 The last two nights I still had four songs left to do.
 I’d go in, spend a few hours writing a lyric, then a few hours singing it.
 Then I’d do it again.
 I remember “It’ll Be a Long Time” and “Smash” happened on those days.
 I was there until five in the morning trying to get everything done.